robertjamison/robertjamison.github.io/_pages/about.md

 ![A picture of the Jamisons, bonded by blood and common patriotism](/assets/images/jamisons.jpeg "The Jamisons")

 Hiya, I'm Robert Jamison.
 That's [my mom](https://jamisonfactor.com) and I in the picture above.
-She and I joined the Army about the same time in 2007, and ever since, I've been working with laptops, radios, and satellite terminals.
+We both joined the Army National Guard about the same time in 2007, and ever since, I've been working full-time with laptops, radios, and satellite terminals.
 I created OnlyFacts as a place to record my personal discoveries while working in computer science and signals theory.
 I had been documenting my life via a written diary until one day I realized my life was already 100% online.
 By shifting to a blog-style diary, I hope to share my life lessons with other like-minded weirdos.
 Hopefully (as I put myself out there) I'll inspire others to do the same.

 ---